Not a Member?

-Assess for psychiatric history (including family history of suicide, bipolar disorder, and depression), cardiac disease (eg, recent MI), conditions that may predispose to priapism, penile anatomical deformation, hepatic/renal impairment, pregnancy/nursing status, and possible drug interactions.
+Assess for risk for bipolar disorder, cardiac disease (eg, recent MI), conditions that may predispose to priapism, penile anatomical deformation, volume depletion, susceptibility to angle-closure glaucoma, hepatic/renal impairment, pregnancy/nursing status, and possible drug interactions.

-Monitor for signs/symptoms of clinical worsening, suicidality, unusual changes in behavior, serotonin syndrome, NMS-like reactions, QT/QTc interval prolongation, cardiac arrhythmias, hypotension, syncope, bleeding events, priapism, hyponatremia, withdrawal symptoms, and other adverse reactions.
+Monitor for signs/symptoms of clinical worsening, suicidality, unusual changes in behavior, mania/hypomania, serotonin syndrome, NMS-like reactions, QT/QTc interval prolongation, cardiac arrhythmias, hypotension, syncope, bleeding events, priapism, hyponatremia, angle-closure glaucoma, withdrawal symptoms, and other adverse reactions.
 Periodically reassess to determine the continued need for maintenance treatment.